nicocriscuolo/StructuRly/README.md

     different formats available.
 This bug is related to the functions of a third-party package and has been reported to the GitHub community at this [link](https://github.com/ropensci/plotly/issues/1328);

+  - there is a limit of 50 Mb for data uploading;

   - for more than 40 predefined populations present in the dataset to produce the barplot, the colors used to distinguish such populations